-Specialty MOC Requirements AnnualApply at www.abog.org; pay fees by November 16, 2020; andApplicationcomplete requirements by December 15, 2020.
-MOC Year Part I: Professionalism & Professional Standing Part II: Lifelong Learning & Self-Assessment Part III: Assessment of Knowledge, Judgment & Skills Part IV: Improvement in Medical Practice 1-5 Submit medical license(s) and outpatient practice attestation if requested by ABOG.
+Specialty MOC Requirements Annual Apply at www.abog.org ; pay fees by November 15, 2021; and complete requirements by December 15, 2021.
+MOC Year Part I: Professionalism & Professional Standing Part II: Article-based Questions Part III: MOC Examination Part IV: Practice Improvement 1-5 Submit medical license(s) and outpatient practice attestation if requested by ABOG.
 Read 30 articles in any category and answer 120 questions.
 2 articles in the Patient Safety Category.
 Not required.
 Start one activity per year.
-6 Submit medical license(s) and outpatient practice attestation if requested by ABOG.
-Read 30 articles in any category and answer 120 questions.
-2 in the Patient Safety Category.
+6 Submit medical license(s) and outpatient practice attestation if requested by ABOG. category and answer 120 questions. • 2 in the Patient Safety Category.
 If eligible for Performance Pathway, choose to participate and receive credit from the exam.
-If ineligible for Performance Pathway or choose to take the exam, pass the computer- based MOC Examination. • Not required
+If ineligible for Performance Pathway or choose to take the exam, pass the computer-based MOC Examination.
+Not required